BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 ### Limitation
-The method generates output based on a specified schema.
+The method generates output based on a specified schema in the data model.
 For changes and alterations in the output, modifications to the schema would be required.

 ### How to Use
 - For usage information you may use